nakleiderer/microsoft_graph_cli/CONTRIBUTING.md

 This project always welcomes the following contributions:

+- [Opening issues](https://github.com/nakleiderer/microsoft-graph-cli/issues/new) for any problems, bugs, or feature requests
+- Finding and linking duplicate issues.
 - Improved test coverage (especially on files with no coverage)
 - Improved documentation (especially clarifications, tutorials, and examples)
 - Improved error handling and messaging (especially when it improves the user experience)
 - Performance improvements (with reasonable maintainability and readability tradeoffs)
 - Minor refactoring (especially when it improves adherence to the [Deno Style Guide](https://deno.land/manual/contributing/style_guide))

-The following contributions are encouraged, but should be discussed in an issue before beginning:
+The following contributions are encouraged, but should be discussed in an issue before starting work:

 - Major refactoring
 - Support of additional Microsoft Graph endpoints
+- Implementing untriaged feature requests

 After you contribute in any way, please add yourself as a contributor via the [@all-contributors bot](https://allcontributors.org/docs/en/bot/usage)!